bibleup/docs/docs/guide/index.md

 # Installation

-::: note
+::: tip NOTE
 The following guide is for development purposes.
-The installation guide for the WordPress plugin and browser extension guide can be found at other sections of this documentation.
+The installation guide for the WordPress plugin and browser extension guide can be found in the **Plugin and Extensions** section.
 :::

 BibleUp can be installed with NPM if you have node installed on your system and if you use a build tool.
-If not, it should be served from a CDN.
+It can also be served from a CDN.

 ### NPM